Clive07/Project_4_Retail_Dashboard/README.md

     Now... while that is true it is also important for myself to note how it must be a **disciplined** break.
 Don't step away for too long otherwise the productive mindset fades away and also you are losing precious time.

     The balance for the most efficiency is always difficult but important to remember.

+ Overall I believe the project went reasonably well however in hindsight...

+My desire to be able to iterate through all the raw and then refined files held me back a little bit.
+I would get overwhelmed a little by the thought of having to grab each result from each branch and but them together.

+If I instead focused on one branch and acquired the data I wanted from it successfully i.e. the overall stats as well as yearly.
+I could have then expanded this by simply putting it within a for loop.
+Instead I pretty much started with the loop and this caused initially skewey results which slowed down progress.